Snekyy/arch-manual/README.md

 And saving changes - "w".

 #### UEFI ####
 Creating new gpt table of partitions using "g" command.
-Than creating new partition with "n" 512M to EFI all other space to root part.
-Than using "t" command changing type of 512 MB partition to EFI System.
-And write changes with "w".</br></br>
+Than creating new partitions with "n" of 512M and all other space.
+Than using "t" command changing type of 512 MB partition to EFI(1).
+And write changes with "w".</br>
-Than we need to create a home partition on hdd:

 ### 6.2 Format partitions